glorialulu/TSNet/docs/usage.rst

 ---------------

 A simple example, get_startted.py is included in the examples folder.
-Thie example demonstrate how to:
+This example demonstrate how to:

 * Import tsnet

-* Gnerate a transient model
+* Generate a transient model

 * Set wave speed

-* Set time step and simulation peroid
+* Set time step and simulation period

 * Perform initial condition calculation